London Borough of Harrow: Education

 All of Harrow's pupils have the chance to be elected onto the Harrow Youth Parliament.
 This is a group of around 50 young people in the Borough who come together to work on projects that benefit other young people.
 They are also the official youth voice for the council and are in constant communication with the council on all youth matters.

+Districts and postcodes

+The overwhelming majority of Harrow is in the eponymous HA postcode area, but some of the western part of Harrow is in the UB area and some of the eastern part is in the NW area.

 Transport

 The London Borough of Harrow was historically in the heart of an area known as "Metro-land" and therefore is very well served by the London Underground compared with other boroughs in Outer London.
 It is located near the northwestern extremity of the modern-day network, with 4 lines serving the area.
 The Bakerloo and Jubilee lines terminate in the borough, at Harrow and Stanmore respectively.
 Meanwhile, the Piccadilly and Metropolitan lines pass through the southern edge of the borough on shared track before both terminating at Uxbridge.
 The Northern line terminates just outside Harrow at Edgware tube station in the London Borough of Barnet.

 The London Overground also serves the borough, sharing track with the Bakerloo line between Queens Park and Harrow & Wealdstone before it continues beyond the latter station to eventually terminate at Watford Junction.

 The numerous National Rail, London Overground and London Underground stations in the borough are: